Eco-Friendly Toothpaste: A Simple Swap for a Healthier Smile and Planet

 Glass Jar Toothpaste

-Example brands: Georganics, Nelson Naturals
+• Nelson Naturals

-What to Look For in an Eco-Friendly Toothpaste
+What to Look for in an Eco-Friendly Toothpaste

-• Cruelty-free and vegan certifications
+• Cruelty-free certifications

-Does It Actually Work?
+Does Eco-Friendly Toothpaste Actually Work?

 How to Dispose of Packaging Sustainably

-Different brands offer different disposal options:
+Different products require different disposal methods:

 A Cleaner Smile for a Cleaner Planet